 Why?
 Cold wintery weather – and the accompanying shorter days and longer hours of darkness – tend to make us less active as we go into hibernation mode.
 The less we move the more likely we are to experience joint stiffness and pain plus it can also make our digestion more sluggish (moderate exercise improves gut motility – the flow of food through the gut – which, in turn, reduces constipation).
 The darker days of winter can also exacerbate low mood and the lack of sunlight means we don’t get the vitamin D we need.
 Vitamin D is produced naturally in the skin on exposure to UV light (hence it often being called the ‘sunshine vitamin’) and low levels of it have been linked to low mood and depression, joint pain in the over 50s and an increased risk of coming down with respiratory conditions like cold and ‘flu.

 What can help?
 Regular exercise.
-The health benefits of exercise are well-documented and for perimenopausal and menopausal women include not only a reduction in physical symptoms like hot flushes but also improvements in psychological ones like being better able to manage stress.
+The health benefits of exercise are well-documented and for perimenopausal and menopausal women include not only a reduction in physical symptoms like hot flashes but also improvements in psychological ones like being better able to manage stress.
 Even better, do it outdoors in the morning when the light is brighter as this will help to better regulate your circadian rhythm or sleep/wake cycle keeping you more alert during the day and better able to sleep at night.
-The government also recommends we should all take a daily 10mg supplement of vitamin D between October and March to maintain healthy levels.

 Trigger #9: Dietary changes